 Each student is assigned a Mentor, a teacher who is to provide support in your study planning at large, for example to advice you which courses to choose in order to form your individual study profile according to your wishes.
 The mentor is also to follow up the progress of your studies and to help you on your way to professional life.

 For exchange and guest students, most administrative matters will be handled by the Student Affairs Office.

-International students within the regular programmes should turn to the Study Centre in order to register.
+International students within the regular programmes should turn to the Student Affairs Office in order to register.
 This is also the place where records of study results are kept and diplomas issued.
 Here, you can:

 - report change of address, telephone or name

 - apply for a diploma after completed programme

 - apply for study intermission (ask for KMH's policy)

 - cancel your study place